evklein/Chordulator/README.md

 More info coming soon!

-Built using Angular JS, no backend quite yet.
+Built using Angular 6, no backend quite yet.